textadventures/quest/docs/cloak_of_darkness.md

 ### Locked message

 We can improve the message the player sees when trying the locked door using the text processor.
 Using the `once` directive, we can have a longer message appear the first time.

+> You try the doors out of the opera house, but they are locked. {once:How did that happen? you wonder.}

-We can put the player's thoughts in italics too, nesting one text directive in another.
+We can put the player's thoughts in italics too, using the `i` directive, nesting one text directive in another.

 > You try the doors out of the opera house, but they are locked. {once:{i:How did that happen?} you wonder.}

 ### Walls, etc.